kanevbg/composer-patcher/README.md

+# New version soon for Magento 2 soon
+I'd be releasing Magento 2.x compatible composer patcher with enterpise-level features and then follow user needs.

 # Patcher
 Applying generic patches using the `patch` tool using Composer's `script` feature.
 The patching is idempotent as much as the `patch` tool is, meaning patches will _not_ be re-applied if `patch` decides not to.